RogerioBlanco/PixelCanvasBot/README.md

 https://github.com/traa-pixelcanvas/TraanvasBot/archive/master.zip

 ## Setup bot
-Navigate to the Directory with the Bot
+Navigate to the directory with the Bot

 * cd path-to-directory/TraanvasBot
 * python ./setup.py

-If you are on windows, you may need to use backslashes instead of forward slashes in your path.
+If you are on windows, you may need to use backslashes (\\) instead of forward slashes (/) in your path.

 # Usage